vtex/shoreline/styleguides/admin/documentation/table/table.md

 ## Behavior

 The table is a compound component that contains a component for every HTML element related to the `<table>`.
 HTML elements include `Head`, `Body`, `Row` and `Cell`.
-It is also possible to use table's variations, like the `StatefulTable` component which provides a simpler API, that requires only the array of columns and the data set.
+It is also possible to use table's variations, like the `StatefulTable` component which provides a simpler API, that requires only the state, you can get the state passing the array of columns and the data set to the `useTableState` hook, and the `StatefulTable` will render the table for you.

 ## Installation